 A Sideways Channel is the simplest trading pattern to identify.
 These trading chart patterns form when a series of equal lows, and equal highs, create support and resistance levels.

-A Sideways Channel is a consolidation indicating no strong market sentiment.
-The pattern will break when price breaches either support or resistance.
+The sideways channel pattern will break when price breaches either support or resistance.
 This causes a breakout and price will trade at new levels.

 Below is an example of price breaking resistance and forming a continuation to the high-side.